Crime in Slovakia

 Slovakia (population 5.4 million) is a Central European country with a history of relatively low crime.
-While crime became more widespread after the Revolutions of 1989, it remains low when compared to many other post-communist countries.
+While crime became more widespread after the revolutions of 1989, it remains low when compared to many other post-communist countries.

 Slovakia employs numerous law enforcement bodies and secret services in fighting crime, yet according to numerous opinion polls the Police together with the Secret Services are some of the least trusted institutions in the country.

 Crime by type

 Murder

 In 2018, Slovakia had a murder rate of 1.37 per 100,000 population.
 There was a total of 57 murders in Slovakia in 2016.

 Violence and theft

-Apart from the occasional mafia shooting, gun violence is rare in Slovakia.
+Apart from the occasional mafia shootings, gun violence in Slovakia is rare.
 There are approximately 3,000 – 4,000 home burglaries and 7,000 – 8,000 car thefts in Slovakia each year.
-Together, there are around 15,000 cases of violent criminal acts (damage to victim's life or health) in Slovakia each year.
+Together, there are around 15,000 cases of violent criminal acts (damage to victim's life or health) in Slovakia every year.